 What You Should Know About Graduating From Community College in Georgia

 When you select a community college that meets your goals, it’s vital that you think about your potential career path.
-As of 2020, the highest-paying careers in Georgia that required an associate degree were air traffic controllers, web developers and digital interface designers, radiation therapists, nuclear medicine technologists, and magnetic resonance imaging technologists.
+As of 2021, the highest-paying careers in Georgia that required an associate degree were air traffic controllers, nuclear technicians, electro-mechanical and mechatronics technologists, geological technicians, and radiation therapists.

 While earning potential is important, it’s also good to think about available work.
-The top professions with the most job openings in Georgia are combined preschool teachers, paralegals, computer network support specialists, dental hygienists, and radiologic techs.
-Considering one of these career paths means you may not have as much competition when applying for work after graduation.
+The top professions with the most job openings in Georgia are paralegals, preschool teachers, physical therapist assistants, radiologic techs, and dental hygienists.

-Those with the greatest decline in available job openings are respiratory therapy technicians, desktop publishers, and drafters.
+Those with the greatest decline in available job openings are desktop publishers, radio/cellular tower equipment installers and repairers, and electro-mechanical and mechatronics technologists.

 When you research community colleges throughout Georgia, it’s important to think about the cost of your education.
 There are several available resources that can help you fund your education, including grants, scholarships, and financial aid.
 Below is a list of resources that can help you fund your associate degree in Georgia.